There is an incredible amount of interesting, historical, and fun things to do in Boston MA with kids (and without kids).

 The Freedom Trail stretches 2.5 miles from Boston Commons to Bunker Hill.
 I’d love to do the second half that ends in Bunker Hill.
 Ours stopped at Faneuil Hall.

-The 2.5-mile tour would be best for older children since it requires a longer attention span (and more energy).
+The 2.5-mile tour would be best for older kids since it requires a longer attention span (and more energy).

 You can take a self-guided tour of the Freedom Trail.